JQEstrada/versioncontrol/README.md

 ## 4. Build Database

 After a successful app instalation and after seting up the database information in the app.php file, you need to build the application's database.
-You can do that by simply accessing the application Database index page and clicking the "CREATE DB" button.
+You can do that by creating an empty database called "versioncontrol".
+Then simply access the application Database index page and click the "CREATE DB" button.
 Link to the page is "yourserver/versioncontrolAppName/Database/index"

 ## 5. Run app at "yourserver/versioncontrolAppName/projects" !